Identity document: Italy

 Anyone who is legally resident in Italy, whether a citizen or not, is entitled to request an identity card at the local municipality.
-Also, any Italian citizen residing abroad in any of the European countries where there is the right of free movement, is entitled to request it at the local Italian embassy/consulate.
+However, only Italian citizens can use it as a travel document in lieu of a passport, and get it on a consulate/embassy.

-An identity card issued to an Italian citizen is accepted in lieu of a passport in all Europe (except in Belarus, Russia, Ukraine and the UK) and to travel to Turkey, Georgia, Egypt and Tunisia.
+It is valid in all Europe (except in Belarus, Russia, Ukraine and the UK) and to travel to Turkey, Georgia, Egypt and Tunisia.

-For an Italian citizen it is not compulsory to carry the card itself, as the authorities only have the right to ask for the identity of a person, not for a specific document.
-However, if public-security officers are not convinced of the claimed identity, such as may be the case for a verbally provided identity claim, they may keep the claimant in custody until his/her identity is ascertained; such an arrest is limited to the time necessary for identification and has no legal consequence.
+The Italian citizen is not legally required to carry an identification document, as they have the right to identify themselves verbally.
+However, if they are asked to present it by law enforcement and have it with them at that moment, they must show it to avoid committing an offense.
+If public-security officers are not convinced of the claimed identity, such as may be the case for a verbally provided identity claim, they may keep the claimant in custody until his/her identity is ascertained; such an arrest is limited to the time necessary for identification and has no legal consequence.

 Instead, all foreigners in Italy are required by law to have an ID with them at all times.
 Citizens of EU member countries must be always ready to display an identity document that is legally government-issued in their country.
 Non-EU residents must have their passport with customs entrance stamp or a residence permit issued by Italian authorities; while all resident/immigrant aliens must have a residence permit (they are otherwise illegal and face deportation), foreigners from certain non-EU countries staying in Italy for a limited amount of time (typically for tourism) may be only required to have their passport with a proper customs stamp.

 The current Italian identity document is a contactless electronic card made of polycarbonate in the ID-1 format with many security features and containing the following items printed by laser engraving: